 → Daily Devotionals – If you like to have a devotional thought for the day, the following links will take you to a trusted Christian Bible teacher.
 You will find a Scripture and a devotional thought there that we hope will encourage your heart.

-Our devotional highlight for this week is from John MacArthur note: all links will take you away from this site and to the the websites chosen by the devotional for Bibles and cross references).
+Our devotional highlight for this week is from Charles Swindoll.
+Note: all links will take you away from this site and to the the websites chosen by the devotional for Bibles and cross references).

 Kids are nutty.

 Some friends of ours in Texas have two little girls.
 The younger child is constantly on the move, rarely winding down by bedtime.
 So the nightly affair has become something of a familiar routine: A story from her favorite book.
 A drink of water.
 A prayer.
 A song.
 Her doll.
 Another drink of water.
 A kiss.
 A hug.
 A third sip of water.
 A trip to the bathroom.
 A warning.
 Another kiss.
 You know, the whole bit.